paluh/purescript-boomboom/README.md

   serialize $ inj (SProxy ∷ SProxy "p1") (inj (SProxy ∷ SProxy "sp1") {x: 1, y: 2, z: 3})
 ```

-This API clutters our code with usage of all these `inj` functions and `SProxy` constructors.
+This API is not really readable and easy to use as we have to nest all these `inj` functions with `SProxy` constructors.

 In `BoomBoom.Generic.Interpret` you can find "type level interpreters" which are able to produce `BoomBooms` but also easy to use builders of values (variants/records) from "records tree".
 Instead of building `BoomBooms` directly you should define your tree using provided constructors: